Uptime is the ratio of time that a server, system, or website is operational compared to the total amount of time it COULD be operational.

 5. What Is Uptime Robot?

-Uptime Robot is a free monitoring service that helps you keep track of your website’s uptime.
-It monitors your site and alerts you if it goes down.
+Uptime Robot is a free real-user monitoring service that provides uptime monitoring solution.
+The website uptime monitoring service monitors your site and alerts you if it goes down.

 6. What Is Machine Uptime?